Congratulations! You've landed the interview. Now it's time to prepare.

 How 'Personal' Should You Get in a Job Interview?

-One of the trickiest timelines to decipher is how long after the interview you should follow up.
+One of the trickiest parts of interviewing is determining how long after the interview you should wait to follow up.
 If the hiring manager doesn't indicate the company's timeline by the end of the interview, be sure to politely ask (before you leave) when you might expect to hear from them if they decide to move forward.

-Regardless of the company's decision time frame, experts advise emailing a thank-you note to each individual you met with during the interview within 24 hours.
-If you wish to send an additional handwritten note, S. Chris Edmonds, an author and the founder and CEO of The Purposeful Culture Group, advised mailing it out the same day you send your email.
+Regardless of the company's timeframe, experts advise emailing a thank-you note to each individual you met with during the interview within 24 hours.
+If you wish to send an additional handwritten note, S. Chris Edmonds, an author and the founder and CEO of The Purposeful Culture Group, advised mailing it the same day you send your email.

-"That way, it'll arrive a day or two following your email note, adding gravitas to your thoughtfulness," Edmonds said in another Business News Daily interview.
+"That way, it'll arrive a day or two following your email note, adding gravitas to your thoughtfulness," said Edmonds.